Sport and exercise medicine

 A multidisciplinary approach and a broad-based specialty, SEM practitioners work in a variety of settings across primary, secondary and tertiary care.

 Sport and exercise medicine became a recognised medical specialty in 2005.
-Alongside treating sport and physical activity related injuries and common conditions, it aims to reduce risks to health and promote healthy participation in sport and exercise.
+Alongside treating sport and physical activity related injuries and common conditions, it aims to increase physical activity both to reduce and treat many non-communicable diseases.
 The role includes:

 - providing accurate diagnosis for individuals with musculoskeletal injuries or illness who would like to exercise, or for whom exercise would be beneficial

-- providing support to elite sportsmen and women to assist them in maximising performance (within international rules), reducing injury time and minimising the co-morbidity associated with elite sporting participation
+- providing support to sportsmen and women to assist them in maximising performance (within international rules), reducing injury time and minimising the co-morbidity associated with sporting participation

 - promoting the highest level of ethical standards within sport by contributing to sporting organisations and teams